khoitd1997/BMP280_driver_TivaC/README.md

 - src/: driver .c files in here
 - include/: .h file here
 - external/: Dependencies here, for example git submodules are here

+## Code structure

+The code is divided into many layers:

+- BMP280_Drv files: the front layers, their actions are BMP280 speicifc but doesn't deal directly with SPI or I2C
+- BMP280_Utils: contain utilities functions as well as dealing directly with the I2C and SPI, the glue layer between BMP280_Drv and low layer functions
+- TivaC_SPI related files: Contain SPI functions for SPI0 modules of TivaC, the code is hardocded to use module 0
+- TivaC_I2C related files: Contain TivaC functions to work with I2C0 modules of TivaC, hard coded to use I2C0